Carnival Manual

 • Select a Child Restraint System that fits the vehicle seating position where it will be used.

-For the suitability of Child Restraint Systems on the vehicle's seating positions, please refer to More Details, More Details.
+For the suitability of Child Restraint Systems on the vehicle's seating positions, please refer to More Details or More Details.

 • Read and comply with the warnings and instructions for installation and use provided with the Child Restraint System.